beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

 3. For each level 0-6 `RAND_PLACE` 2 stairs down.
 4. For each of the stairs down, place a stairs up on the level below at the same X,Y.
-5. For each level 0-7 `RAND_PLACE` 1 of each type of monster.
+5. For each level 0-7 `RAND_PLACE` 1 of each type of monster (not including vendors).
 6. For each level 0-8 `RAND_PLACE` 3 of each type of item.
 7. For each level 0-8 `RAND_PLACE` 3 vendors.
 8. For each treasure, choose a random level and `RAND_PLACE` the